jfnavarro/hla_pipeline/README.md

 - HLA predictions

 **merge_resuls.py**
-- overlap_final.txt (all the AND and RNA variants/epitopes collapsed and filtered with useful information)
+- overlap_final.txt (all the somatic and germline variants collapsed and filtered with useful information)
+- overlap_final_unique_germline.txt (all the unique germline variants collapsed and filtered with useful information)
-- overlap_final_discarded.txt (all the discarded AND and RNA variants/epitopes collapsed with useful information)
+- overlap_final_discarded.txt (all the discarded somatic and germline variants collapsed with useful information)

 **mhc_predict.py**
 - predictions_mut.csv (all the mutated peptides predictions)